projectara/greybus-spec/source/special.rst

 When the SVC first detects that a module is present on an Interface, it sends an Interface Hotplug Request to the AP Module.
 The hotplug request is sent after the Interface's |unipro| link has been established.
-The size and data values describe a structured block of additional information known by the SVC about the discovered Interface (such as the vendor and product ID).
+The request includes some additional information known by the SVC about the discovered Interface (such as the vendor and product ID).

 ..
 XXX SVC Protocol connections must have E2EFC enabled and CSD and
 ..
 XXX CSV disabled to ensure these messages are delivered reliably